franciscocezar/project_agenda/README.md

 * [Customtkinter](https://pypi.org/project/customtkinter/0.3/)
 * [SQLite3](https://docs.python.org/3/library/sqlite3.html)

-## Requisitos:
+## Requirements:

-1. Tenha o Python 3 instalado no seu computador.
+1. You’re going to need Python 3 or more
-2. Instale a biblioteca Customtkinter (pip ou pip3 install customtkinter) -- as bibliotecas Tkinter e SQLite3 não precisam ser instaladas.
+2. Install the libraries: Customtkinter (pip or pip3 install customtkinter) -- The libraries Tkinter and SQLite3 do not need to be installed.
-4. Rode o programa.
-5. Preencha as informações e clique em salvar.
-6. Dê duplo clique na informação para editar ou excluir.

-## Meu objetivo com esse programa é praticar:
-	- Python
-	- POO (programação orientada a objetos)
-	- CRUD (create, read, update, delete a database)
+3. Run the code.
+4. Fill in the information and click save.
+5. Double click on the information to edit or delete it.